Best Cases for Moto G5 Plus

 What are the best cases available for the Moto G5 Plus?

-Motorola's latest budget phone, the Moto G5 Plus, is shaping up to be quite the follow up to the Moto G4 Plus.
+Motorola's latest budget phone, the Moto G5 Plus, is quite the follow up to the Moto G4 Plus.

-If you've picked one up or are considering getting one, you should also pick up a case to keep it in tip-top condition.
-Most of the premium accessory brands haven't released anything for the Moto G5 Plus yet.
-Fortunately, there's no shortage of affordable cases available.
-Here's your best options so far.
+If you recently picked one up on sale, you should reinvest some of the money you save on a case to keep it in tip-top condition.
+We've rounded up a wide variety of cases here —from heavy duty rugged to slim and sleek — so you can find the one that fits your lifestyle best!

 Incipio NGP case